 It's that easy: scratches before and after a quick application of Polywatch.

-We love plexi because it allows us to time travel a little bit.
-But we use it not only for the sake of nostalgia; it's not just to call back to an era of watches as instruments.
+In sum, we love plexi because it allows us to time travel a little bit.
+But it's not only for the sake of nostalgia, not just to call back to an era of watches as instruments.
 On its own, plexi still looks fantastic and is still extremely practical.
-It's just as good now as it was back then.
+Turns out it's just as good now as it was back then.